Real Property on the Multistate Essay Exam: Highly Tested Topics and Tips

-The concept of leases turns up frequently in Real Property on the Multistate Essay Exam, including just recently in February 2017.
+The concept of leases turns up frequently in Real Property on the Multistate Essay Exam.
 Be aware of the following points:

 - Assignment or subleasing is permitted as long as there is no language in the original lease prohibiting it.